Wednesday, August 17, 2011

 The German people who came to America during this time have been traditionally called Pennsylvania Dutch but they are not related to the Dutch people of the Netherlands.
 In this case Dutch is actually "deutsch" or "deitsch" and refers to German speaking immigrants from southwestern Germany and Switzerland (centered on the region known as the Palatinate).
 They also settled in Maryland, Virginia, Ohio and later Indiana.
 There were two major reasons for the mass emigration from the Palatinate and surrounding areas of Germany.
 The first and main reason was a series of devastating wars and invasions in the late 1600's and early 1700's which saw many cities destroyed and livelihoods ruined.
 The second was religious persecution of Protestant sects like the Amish, Mennonites and Anabaptists.
 Some of these people originally came to Germany after being subject to persecution in German speaking Switzerland.
 The first settlers to America arrived as early as the 1680s.
 England, which was a protestant country with rulers of German descent, welcomed the 'refugees' some of which settled in northern Ireland but most of which ended up in William Penn's colony.

-A colonial farm scene typical of Pennsylvania and Maryland
+A colonial farm scene typical of Pennsylvania and Maryland.

 Jacob Wilderman

 On April 11, 1770, Jacob appeared before the Provincial Court of Annapolis and was "naturalized in the usual form."
 On February 28, 1778 both Jacob and his oldest son, George, signed the Oath of Fidelity to the State of Maryland (on the side of the revolution).
 Jacob enlisted in the Maryland Militia on July 20th, 1776.
-He was assigned to Samuel Godman's Fourth Regiment where he rose from the rank of corporal to Sergeant.
+He was assigned to Samuel Godman's Fourth Regiment of the Maryland troops where he rose from the rank of corporal to Sergeant.
 He was discharged on April 13th, 1780.
 Jacob died in 1787.

 -The Will of Jacob Wilderman, Sr.